Skip to main content

 • allowlist trusted room ids

-WhatsApp is a Cloud API plus verified webhook runtime surface:
+The current WhatsApp business lane is a Cloud API plus verified webhook runtime surface:

 • configure access_token and phone_number_id for direct sends